-Time for another kit review and in this instalment we have a look at the “3 digit counter” kit from Jaycar.
-This is part of a much larger series of kits that are described in a three volume set of educational books from Jaycar titled “Short Circuits”.
+Time for another kit review and in this instalment we have a look at the “3 digit counter” kit from Tronixlabs.
+This is part of a much larger series of kits that are described in a three volume set of educational books titled “Short Circuits”.

-Aimed at the younger readers or anyone who has an interest in learning electronics, these books (volumes one, two and three) are well written and with some study and practice the reader will make a large variety of projects and learn quite a bit.
+Aimed at the younger readers or anyone who has an interest in learning electronics, these books (available from Tronixlabs) are well written and with some study and practice the reader will make a large variety of projects and learn quite a bit.
 They could be considered as a worthy 21st-century replacement to the old Dick Smith “Funway…” guides.

 The purpose of this kit is to give you a device which can count upwards between zero and 999 – which can be used for various purposes and also of course to learn about digital electronics.